-Density is assessed by estimating the percent of each of four line transects that crosses swales or pools within the AA.
-These transect lines are the same as the "within the AA" segments of the transect lines used for the Aquatic Area Connectivity metric (see the Aquatic Area Connectivity metric of the Landscape and Buffer Attribute).
+Density is assessed by estimating the length of swales or pools that cross two transects within the AA.
+These transect lines are oriented along the long axis of the vernal pool system AA and perpendicular to that along the short axis.
 The method for establishing the transect lines is also provided here.

 On digital or hardcopy site imagery, identify the approximate center of the AA.
-In each of the four cardinal compass directions, draw a straight transect line from the center of the AA to the AA boundary.
-While viewing the site imagery at a scale of 1:1000 to 1:2000, estimate the percentage of each of these four transect lines inside the AA that passes through a pool or swale.
-Use worksheet 5 below to record these estimates.
+Then identify the longest axis that goes through the center of the AA.
+Draw a straight transect line along the long axis of the AA.
+Draw another straight transect line going through the center of the AA and perpendicular to the first transect.
+If the AA does not have one dominant long axis, the transects are drawn north-south and east-west by default.
+While viewing the site imagery at a scale of 1:1000 to 1:2000, estimate the length in meters of each of these two transect lines inside the AA.
+Then measure the length of each transect that passes through a pool or swale.
+Use worksheet 5 to record these estimates.

 Figure 6.
 Example of method to assess pool and swale density in a vernal pool system.
+Yellow lines are transects along the long axis and perpendicular axis, and blue lines indicate where the transect crosses a pool or swale.